wilsonliaows/docs/features/compress-files.md

 ![Add file to a list](/assets/images/features/files-and-attachments/compress-files-add-list-0.png)
 ![list-0 contents](/assets/images/features/files-and-attachments/compress-files-list-0-contents.png)

 - Repeat this step for the rest of the files.
 In this example, there are 3 files in total.
-We save them into 3 list: `list-0`, `list-1`, `list-2`:
+We save them into 3 lists: `list-0`, `list-1`, `list-2`:

 ![Add 3 files into 3 lists](/assets/images/features/files-and-attachments/compress-files-3-lists.png)